F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 ### Troubleshooting

 #### Editor reports errors despite the code compiles in all compilers
-This can be caused by the clangd engine used by the old Clion engine.
+This can be caused by the clangd engine used by the old CLion engine.
 To fix it, enable the new Nova engine.

 #### Editor actions are not available, `Ctrl + click` does nothing